Advertisement

 Looks good…

 Yup.
 Nothing falsely sporty, despite the startling performance of the top version.
 It's like a Volvo but smaller.
 The lights, disciplined surfaces and chunky stance do the trick.
 At the front there's no grille between the 'Thor's hammer' lights, but the Volvo badge and diagonal stripe help define a face.
-Proper chunky door handles too, and worth noting that it's always two-tone unless you get all-over black.
-But don’t do that, because there are some excellent colours available like the ‘Moss Yellow’ you see in the pics above.
+Proper chunky door handles too, and worth noting that it's always two-tone unless you go for the entry level ‘Core’ trim or black paint on the higher trim levels.
+Don’t do the latter, because there are some excellent colours available at no extra cost, including ‘Cloud Blue’ or ‘Sand Dune’.

 As mentioned, the EX30 sits on an electric-only platform shared with other Geely brands including the Smart #1.
 So, after being styled in Sweden it was developed in China.
 But Volvo is unsurprisingly quick to say the EX30 has its own standard of safety.
-For now it's built only in China, but from 2025 it'll be coming out of a plant in Belgium too.
+Originally it was built only in China, but since late May 2025 it has been coming out of a plant in Belgium too.

 Inside we find a choice of tasteful sets of trim material.
-For a change none are black and none of the seat choices use leather or an impersonation of it.
+For a change none are all-black and none of the seat choices use leather or an impersonation of it.

 The interior has some canny storage spaces.
 As with many flat-floor EVs, they take advantage of the absence of a central tunnel.
 But it's a bit cramped in the back even for a car that's smallish end-to-end.